FACTBOX-Activists and politicians mourn John Lewis' death

 Senator Kamala Harris

 "John Lewis was an icon who fought with every ounce of his being to advance the cause of civil rights for all Americans.
 I'm devastated for his family, friends, staff - and all those whose lives he touched."
-(Reporting by Trevor Hunnicutt and Peter Szekely in New York and Lucia Mutikani, Patricia Zengerle and Chris Prentice in Washington; Writing by Gerry Doyle; Editing by William Mallard and Sonya Hepinstall)
+(Reporting by Trevor Hunnicutt and Peter Szekely in New York and Lucia Mutikani, Patricia Zengerle and Chris Prentice in Washington; Writing by Gerry Doyle; Editing by William Mallard, Sonya Hepinstall and Jonathan Oatis)